parappayo/book-notes/kanban-in-action.md

 * Sticky notes should be pulled off sideways to prevent them from curling up
 * Specifications have an expiry date; they go out of date relatively quickly
 * Code that isn't integrated has an expiry date; it will likely eventually have merge conflicts, implement a feature that is no longer needed, and / or be done in an obsolete style
+* WIP limit can be per-person rather than per-phase, typical when there is no hand-off from start to completion of a task
+* WIP limit can be per-swimlane, can define "teamlets" as sub-project work in swimlanes

 # Concepts